 I Support Compensating the Wrongfully Convicted in Rhode Island

-Scott Hornoff almost spent his life in prison for a murder he did not commit.
+Scott Hornoff could have spent his life in prison for a murder he did not commit.
 Hornoff, a Warwick police detective at the time, was convicted of murdering a woman who he knew and sentenced to life in prison.
-Years later, another man confessed to the murder and Hornoff had his conviction vacated in 2003 after being wrongfully imprisoned for seven years.
+Years later, another man confessed to the murder and Hornoff had his conviction vacated in 2003 after being wrongfully imprisoned for nearly seven years.

 Rhode Island is one of the few states without a law to compensate the wrongfully convicted, so Hornoff received no financial assistance to rebuild his life from the state that unjustly took his freedom.
 He lost a stable career as a detective, faced an accumulation of old child support payments and was forced to depend on his wife’s income alone.